NinoesJo/Route/README.md

 ## Part 2: Creating `GraphDemo`

 The starter code for `GraphDemo.java` includes a `main` method.
 Feel free to organize `GraphDemo` however you see fit - it will not be autograded. *Running your `GraphDemo` `main` method should produce a demonstration of the functionality of your project on the USA highway network* -- it *already does that minimally*, you're welcome to modify the code.
 See the  [details document](docs/details.md) for information.
-You do *NOT* need to make changes for the purposes of grades.

-## Submitting and Grading

-Commit and push your code often as you develop.
-To submit:

-1. Submit your code on gradescope to the autograder.
-If you worked with a partner, you and your partner will make a **single submission together on gradescope**.
-Refer to [this document](https://docs.google.com/document/d/e/2PACX-1vREK5ajnfEAk3FKjkoKR1wFtVAAEN3hGYwNipZbcbBCnWodkY2UI1lp856fz0ZFbxQ3yLPkotZ0U1U1/pub) for submitting to Gradescope with a partner.

-The first part, `GraphProcessor`, will be autograded for the correctness and efficiency of the code.
-Most of the points are for correctness, so focus on that first rather than on efficiency, which you'll likely achieve simply by following directions.
-If you modify `GraphDemo` as suggested in the [details document](docs/details.md) you can be proud of your accomplishment.